Grizzly bear: Interspecific competition

-Grizzlies and wolves
+Wolves

 With the reintroduction of gray wolves to Yellowstone, many visitors have witnessed a once common struggle between a keystone species, the grizzly bear, and its historic rival, the gray wolf.
 The interactions of grizzly bears with the wolves of Yellowstone have been under considerable study.
 Typically, the conflict will be in the defence of young or over a carcass, which is commonly an elk killed by wolves.

 The grizzly bear uses its keen sense of smell to locate the kill.
 As the wolves and grizzly compete for the kill, one wolf may try to distract the bear while the others feed.
 The bear then may retaliate by chasing the wolves.
 If the wolves become aggressive with the bear, it is normally in the form of quick nips at its hind legs.
 Thus, the bear will sit down and use its ability to protect itself in a full circle.
 Rarely do interactions such as these end in death or serious injury to either animal.
 One carcass simply is not usually worth the risk to the wolves (if the bear has the upper hand due to strength and size) or to the bear (if the wolves are too numerous or persistent).

 While wolves usually dominate grizzly bears during interactions at wolf dens, both grizzly and black bears have been reported killing wolves and their cubs at wolf dens even when the wolves were acting in defence.

-Grizzlies and big cats
+Big cats

 Cougars generally give the bears a wide berth.
 Grizzlies have less competition with cougars than with other predators, such as coyotes, wolves, and other bears.
 When a grizzly descends on a cougar feeding on its kill, the cougar usually gives way to the bear.
 When a cougar does stand its ground, it will use its superior agility and its claws to harass the bear, yet stay out of its reach until one of them gives up.
 Grizzly bears occasionally kill cougars in disputes over kills.
 There have been several anecdotes, primarily from the late 19th and early 20th centuries, of cougars and grizzly bears killing each other in fights to the death.

 The other big cat present in the United States which might pose a threat to bears is the jaguar; however, both species have been extirpated in the regions of the Southwest where their former habitats overlapped, and grizzlies remain so far absent from the regions along the U.S.-Mexico border, where jaguars appear to be returning.